SCALagos/SCALagos/README.md

 - We celebrate you!

+### UPCOMING PROGRAMS THIS YEAR 2023
+- CONTRIBUTHON
+- LINKEDIN CV REVIEW - VIRTUAL MEETING
+- LEARN HOW TO CODE

+Join our community to stay updated

 FOR ENQUIRIES AND SPONSORSHIPS ON OUR PROGRAMS - CONTACT US VIA EMAIL

 <hr><hr>

-This repo is open for contribution during this 2023 contribution.
-Here is how to contribute
+** This repo is open for contribution during this 2023 contributhon.
+Here is how to contribute **
- 1. identify the issue you want to work on, please don't proceed if it has already been assigned to someone
+ 1. Identify the issue you want to work on, please don't proceed if it has already been assigned to someone
  1. FORK this repo
- 1. edit your fork with a solution
+ 1. Edit your fork with a solution
- 1. create a pull request.
+ 1. Create a pull request.
   1. DONT MERGE TWO OR MORE ISSUES ON ONE PULL REQUEST
   1. DONT WORK ON AN ISSUE IF ITS ASSIGN TO SOMEONE